 - Share data on program benefits: Periodically share information on the program's impact in terms of enhancing testing rates and getting HIV-positive individuals the care they need to continue living healthy, productive lives.
 Seeing this information keeps physicians and nurses motivated to continue screening efforts, something that can be challenging given time constraints and the need to screen for other conditions, such as diabetes and heart disease.

 Use By Other OrganizationsIn addition to Montefiore’s own use of ACTS , the New York City Department of Health’s Bronx Knows initiative, a borough-wide campaign to promote routine HIV testing, uses the ACTS model in provider facilities and community-based organizations throughout the Bronx.
-Montefiore's Adolescent AIDS Program also provides technical assistance to city-wide campaigns in Houston, Miami, Oakland, and Washington, D.C. that are using some or all of the ACTS model.
-Montefiore also received a 5-year grant under PEPFAR to scale up testing of this model in South Africa.
-ACTS was adopted in 2010 as the official HIV testing method by the city of Cape Town and the Western Cape Department of Health and, consequently, is being implemented in more than 500 public health facilities there, and is also being implemented in several pilot clinics in the KwaZulu-Natal, Eastern Cape, Gauteng, and Northern Cape Provinces.
+Montefiore's Adolescent AIDS Program also provides technical assistance to city-wide campaigns in Houston, Miami, Oakland, and Washington, DC, that are using some or all of the ACTS model.
+As noted, in 2007 Montefiore received a 5-year grant under PEPFAR to scale up testing of this model in South Africa.
+Since that time, ACTS has been adopted as the official HIV testing method by the city of Cape Town and the Western Cape Department of Health and, consequently, is being implemented in more than 400 public health facilities in the Western Cape province.
+It is also being pilot tested in several clinics in the KwaZulu-Natal, Eastern Cape, Gauteng, and Northern Cape Provinces.
 (Updated September 2013.)

 Centers for Disease Control and Prevention.
 HIV testing among high school students—United States, 2007.
 Morb Mortal Wkly Rep. 2009;58(24):665-8.
 [PubMed]